 It has also been announced that it will be mandatory for all individuals submitted to the next Research Excellence Framework to have an ORCID ID.

 ORCID is an open, non-profit, community-based effort to provide a registry of unique researcher identifiers and a transparent method of linking research activities and outputs to these identifiers.
 ORCID is unique in its ability to reach across disciplines, research sectors, and national boundaries and its cooperation with other identifier systems.

 The ORCID community includes individual researchers, universities, national laboratories, commercial research organizations, research funders, publishers, national science agencies, data repositories, and international professional societies, all of whom have been critically affected by the lack of a central registry for researchers.
 ORCID coordinates with the community through Working Groups and bi-annual Outreach meetings.

 ORCID works with the research community to identify opportunities for integrating ORCID identifiers in key workflows, such as manuscript submissions and grant applications.
 ORCID encourages third parties to develop applications that interact with and enhance the utility of the ORCID Registry.

 The Next Steps

-For information on adding obtaining an ORCID as well as linking to Scopus and adding your outputs see ORCID Scopus User guide
+For information on adding or obtaining an ORCID as well as linking to Scopus and adding your outputs see the University's ORCID Scopus User guide